-As a result of the merger that took place in 2016, the existing lease agreements by BPI Globe BanKo, Inc. prior to the merger was assumed by the Bank effective December 29, 2016.
 The lease term of the Bank's main office space commenced on December 1, 2014 and ended on November 30, 2019 but was renewed thereafter.
 Likewise, the branch office spaces have various lease agreements that are renewable under certain terms and conditions.
 The rent is subject to 5% to 10% escalation rate.
-This agreement requires the Bank to pay security deposit which is presented at Other resources, net, in the statement of condition.
+This agreement requires the Bank to pay security deposit which is presented at Other assets, net, in the statement of condition.